learning-unlimited/ESP-Website/docs/admin/releases/12/README.rst

 - Histograms for numerical questions in the built-in surveys now show the entire possible range of answers
 - The teacher availability search bar now only searches teachers (for the autocomplete).
 The rapid check-in and formstack medical/liability student search bars now only search students (for the autocomplete).
 - Added a new page where admins can check the status of comm panel emails (``/manage/emails/``).
+- Moved the grade change request link in the profile form to just under the grade field.

 Minor bug fixes
 ~~~~~~~~~~~~~~~